9th – 14th JUNE 2019

-Buffet breakfast and evening meals are included in the entry fee from June 9th to 15th (evening meal on 8th and breakfast on 14th also included).
+Buffet breakfast and evening meals are included in the entry fee from the 10th – 13th June 2019 (+evening meal on 9th June 2019 and breakfast on 14th June 2019).

 Both breakfast and dinner will be tailored towards an endurance athletes needs with lots of carbs, fresh fruits, vegetables, soups, breads, pasta, noodles, curries etc.

-Lunch is not included in the entry fee, but can be purchased from the hotels after finishing each stage.
+Lunch is not included in the entry fee, but can be purchased from the hotels, or local establishments after finishing each stage.

-I am a vegetarian / vegan.
+I have a specific dietary request.
 Can you cater for me?

 Is bottled water, soft and alcoholic drinks included in the cost?

 Safe drinking water will be supplied at all water stations during the race.